The Whole Story*

 Hard to say - the beauty of an old SD Curlee is they're not high buck collectibles at this point.
 I'd say a good USA made instrument with minimal wear and no neck issues $700-$800.
+More for rarities and the first run.
 Wear, issues, replaced parts, modifications, damage... back it down from there.
-Rare models, later set-neck stuff, a bit more.
+Rare later set-neck stuff, a bit more.
 Int'l, maybe $600, same deal.
 Others, especially the "Global" stuff, half of that and on down.

 Where was my vintage SD Curlee made?

 If it says USA on the headstock it was made in Illinois; "Int'l" it was the legendary Matsumoku factory in Japan.
 "Aspen" or other, either Japan or Korea.
 "Global" versions, Korea.
 There was a lot of licensing of this design going on worldwide.
 (Anything that says Texas USA is 2011 and after).

 What were the original parts?

 On USA basses, the tuners were Grover Titans (still available in chrome through AllParts) - pickups were DiMarzio Model One ("the brick" is still available through DiMarzio but the covers are black - we special order some in aluminum to go with the chrome hardware) or cream Model P pickups (still available through DiMarzio).
 Cast and bent brass bridges are no longer available (recommended retrofit is the Hipshot Style A in unplated brass, .656 spacing).
 Badass II bridges and original taller Badass bridges are around used but getting hard to find - they haven't been made in years.
 Recently "inspired by" bridges have made an appearance but I have no experience with them.
 Pots were DiMarzio 500K, long threaded Switchcraft barrel jack, Switchcraft 3-way pickup toggle... all available from sources.

 What size allen wrench adjusts the Badass II bridge?